gdenfield/geometry_task/Grants/U19/Human Data/README.md

 # MTurk Data and Analyses

-This contains all the data and analyses for the various versions of the task run on MTurk.
+This contains all the data, analyses, and figures for the various versions of the task run on MTurk.

 Data and trial sequences are stored in the folders, with *parser.m files specific to each version.